w0unc/w0unc.github.io/_projects/sdr-radio-telescope.md

 Amateur Radio meets Optical Science.
-We are constructing an Software Defined Radio (SDR)-based radio telescope.
+We are constructing a Software Defined Radio (SDR)-based radio telescope.
 This telescope will be measuring the hydrogen-line, and creating images based on those measurements.